cytoscape/cytoscape-admin-scripts/project-stats/downloads/README.md

 ### Step 2 Generate Report

-Open a terminal with required Python and packages noted in the requirements and run the following command:
+Open a terminal with required [Python](https://python.org) and packages installed as noted in the requirements section and run the following command:

 ```Bash
 ./cytoscape_download_stats.py `date +%m_%d_%Y`_releases.json ./cytoscape_report -vvv